 Public speaking is a rocket ship to confidence

 Public speaking is scarier than death.
 And after a couple of years of one-on-one life coaching for business owners, I wanted to share my coaching insights in front of a gigantic audience of strangers.
 Except, I was still too scared to move past one-on-one consultations.
 So, in January 2010, I forced myself to go to my first Toastmasters meeting.

 I know what it’s like to give a butterflies-in-my-stomach, talking-too-fast, nerve-racking, fidgety-handed, dry-mouthed speech.
-I also know what it’s like to win 1st place at the 2013 District 39 Toastmasters “International Speech” contest.
+I also know what it’s like to win 2nd-place and come out in the top 18 out of 30,000 speakers world-wide, in front of 500 attendees at the 2013 Toastmasters International Convention in Cincinnati, OH on Aug 22, 2013.